Alluxio/alluxio/docs/en/operation/User-CLI.md

 > In 2.1.0, the supported file formats which can be transformed are: parquet and csv
 > file formats.
 The resulting transformations are in the parquet file format.
 Additional formats
 > for input and output will be implemented in future versions.
-> For the coalesce feature, if a partition contains more than 100 files, then the coalesce
+> For the coalesce feature, by default it will coalesce into a maximum of 100 files,
-> transformation will result in 100 files.
+> with each file no smaller than 2GB.

 ### transformStatus